HERE SOME FREQUENTLY ASKED INTERVIEW QUESTIONS ARE POSTED MY KNOWING MANNER

 sector or industry you can offer "your adaptability" as an answer.
 It is important to

-keep ready at least 2 examples of the mentioned strength.
+keep ready at least 2 examples of the mentioned strength. - What is your greatest weakness?

 There are 3 ways to tackle this question.
 Judge the situation and use one of them.